-The following summarizes staff's analysis of HB2297 and SB1162, and recommended responses to this new legislation that are proposed within 3-TA-2024 (Attachments 3 and 4), which includes the City's effort to comply with other recent actions of City Council.
+The following summarizes staff's analysis of HB2297 and SB1162, and recommended responses to this new legislation that are proposed within 3-TA-2024 (Attachments 3 and 4).

 HB2297 - Adaptive Reuse

 HB2297 requires municipalities with a population of 150,000 or more to establish standards to allow the conversion of not more than ten percent (10%) of the total existing commercial, office, or mixed-use buildings within a municipality to multifamily residential development uses without a public hearing process.
 Conversion eligibility is determined by several different factors including the total area a municipality chooses to allocate for conversion, property size, property condition, infrastructure, building code requirements, and the provision of moderate or low-income housing.
 Eligibility is further limited by exclusion areas such as those designated for commercial protection by the City, and areas in the vicinity of an airport.